John2509/tech-interview-backend-e-commerce/README.md

 ### Session and spec\requests\carts_spec.rb
  From what I have researched, [session are not easily mockable in rails 7](https://stackoverflow.com/a/74640014).
 Therefore, the cart integration tests perform the whole path in the test.
 That is why there are a lot of POST /cart call, since that is the only route that sets the cart session.

-### Atomicity
- The routes calls are not atomic currently and with more time, I would change that.

 ## Final considerations
 This project was developed as part of a recruitment process.
 There is no intent for this project to be open to the public, nor for it to have some real-world applications.